reidwil/songbank/README.md

 - [x] Allow users to easily download my directory of urls
 - [x] Download/clone capability
 - [ ] Add cookie.txt to get rid of out country and age restricted videos
+- [ ] Define a sleep method to make sure I don't make too many calls to youtube at once
 - [ ] And other things

-## Bugs

-- youtube-dl seems to quit the dl loop - [related](https://github.com/ytdl-org/youtube-dl/issues/22641)
-  - this might just be a timeout because of too many requests... might be worth putting  `sys.sleep(n)` in the download loop